-Existing algorithms for offline policy learning typically involve two components: policy evaluation and policy optimization~\citep[e.g.,][]{kitagawa2018should,athey2021policy,zhou2022offline,zhan2021policy,bibaut2021risk}.
-They first construct policy value estimators $\hat Q(\pi)$ for all $\pi \in \Pi$, and then optimize these estimators to return $\hat \pi = \argmax_{\pi\in\Pi} \hat Q (\pi)$.
-As we shall discuss in Section~\ref{subsec:challenge}, a good performance of such ``greedy'' learners relies crucially on accurate evaluation for {\em all} policies in $\Pi$.
-In these works, uniformly accurate evaluation requires that $e_t(x,\pi(x))$ is sufficiently large for all $\pi \in \Pi$: intuitively, all actions that are of interest for $\Pi$ are taken sufficiently many times in the offline dataset.
+Existing algorithms for offline policy learning are based on the principle of welfare maximization~\citep{kitagawa2018should}, which typically consist of two components: evaluation and optimization~\citep[e.g.,][]{athey2021policy,zhou2022offline,zhan2021policy,bibaut2021risk}.
+They first construct policy value estimators $\hat Q(\pi)$ for all $\pi \in \Pi$, and then optimize the point estimates to return $\hat \pi = \argmax_{\pi\in\Pi} \hat Q (\pi)$.
+As we shall discuss in Section~\ref{subsec:challenge}, a good performance of such ``greedy'' learners relies crucially on accurate evaluation of {\em all} policies in $\Pi$.
+This further requires that $e_t(x,\pi(x))$ is sufficiently large for all $\pi \in \Pi$: intuitively, all actions that are of interest are taken sufficiently many times in the offline dataset.
 We call it the \emph{uniform} overlap assumption, as $e_t(x,\pi(x))$ measures the \emph{overlap} between the behavior policies and $\pi$.
-Accordingly, the worst-case overlap $\inf_{\pi\in\Pi} e_t(x,\pi(x))$ determines the learning performance of existing methods.
+Accordingly, the worst-case overlap $\inf_{\pi\in\Pi} e_t(x,\pi(x))$ determines the learning performance of those methods.

-Although the uniform overlap property is a fundamental assumption in policy learning, it can be violated in many practical scenarios.
-When learning from rich policy classes, it essentially posits that $e_t(x,a)$ is large for all $(x,a) \in \cX \times \cA$.
-Imagine that when the data is collected by running a bandit algorithm~\citep{thompson1933likelihood} that gradually decreases exploration, some $(x,a)$ pairs will have diminishing propensities $e_t(x, a)$ over time, often at a rate faster than required by existing methods~\citep{bembom2008data,hadad2021confidence}; in the batched setting, physical constraints (e.g., some actions may be expensive to take) may lead to highly unbalanced offline data.
-In these cases, existing methods may only provide vacuous theoretical guarantees due to such lack of uniform overlap, To fill in this gap, we aim to advance the theoretical and methodological understanding of policy learning in the absence of uniform overlap.
+Although uniform overlap is commonly assumed in the policy learning literature, it can be violated in many practical scenarios.
+When learning from rich policy classes, it essentially posits that $e_t(x,a)$ must be large for all $(x,a) \in \cX \times \cA$.
+In the adaptive setting, imagining the data is collected by a bandit algorithm that gradually decreases exploration~\citep{thompson1933likelihood}, the propensities $e_t(x, a)$ will diminish over time for some $(x,a)$ pairs, often at a rate faster than required by existing policy learning methods~\citep{bembom2008data,hadad2021confidence}.
+In the batched setting, physical constraints (e.g., some actions are expensive to take) may lead to highly unbalanced sampling of different actions.
+In these cases, the greedy algorithms may only provide vacuous guarantees due to the lack of uniform overlap.
+It is worth noting several recent efforts to overcome the overlap issue broadly in the causal inference literature; they either modify the evaluated policy~\citep{kennedy2019nonparametric} or clip tiny propensities~\citep{swaminathan2015batch}, both introducing considerable bias.
+As such, the fundamental role of overlap in policy learning remains an open question.
+To fill in this gap, we aim to advance the understanding of the fundamental limit of policy learning in the absence of uniform overlap.